-Determine the size of the subject. ^{INF} Using the Zoom Lens (p.50)
+A zoom lens can be used to change the size of the subject in the viewfinder.
+In Using a Zoom Lens (p.50)

-4 Position the subject inside the AF frame and press the shutter release button halfway.
+Position the subject inside the AF frame and press the shutter release button halfway.

 The autofocus system operates.
 The focus indicator ● appears in the viewfinder when the subject is in focus.